kryptokrona/kryptokrona-mobile-wallet/README.md

 This might confuse the build system.
 You probably should do this before installing.

+#### Building an APK

+You will need to set up your signing key, and keystore file.
+See https://facebook.github.io/react-native/docs/signed-apk-android.html#generating-a-signing-key

 #### Config

 Edit `src/Config.js`.
 The fields should be self explanatory.
 Make sure to recompile.